 Dry season – December – June

 Wet season – June – December

-In my opinion the best time to visit Cebu is in the shoulder season, between late december and early June.
-This maximises the chance of great weather and you won’t have to deal with the peak hustle of the crowds.
+In my opinion, the best time to visit Cebu is in the shoulder season, between late December and early June.
+This maximizes the chance of great weather and you won't have to deal with the peak hustle of the crowds.

 The waterfall flow and force will vary greatly between the seasons.
 If you're looking to see a strong, powerful Kawasan Falls and don't mind an hour or two of rain a day, then the wet season is great.

 The dry season, however, will generally slow the flow down and is not the best time to visit.

 Where to Stay in Cebu